 Is your child disinterested in video games, television, and texting, but alarmingly enthralled by social media sites?
-Many children are: a recent Pew Research Center survey determined that 73 percent of 12- to 17-year-olds use Facebook, with smaller but significant percentages of kids who are active on Twitter and Instagram.
+Many children are: a recent study by the Associated Press and NORC Center for Public Affairs Research determined that 76 percent of 13- to 17-year-olds use Instagram, 75 percent use Snapchat, 66 percent use Facebook, 47 percent use Twitter, and fewer than 30 percent use Tumblr, Twitch, or LinkedIn.

 Why is social media so popular?
-Two primary reasons — for people of all ages — include a love of “sharing” (46 percent) and searching for “entertaining or funny” content (39 percent).
+According to Pew Research Center, the two primary reasons — for people of all ages — include a love of “sharing” (46 percent) and searching for “entertaining or funny” content (39 percent).
 Women also list “learning about ways to help others” (35 percent) and “receiving support from people in your network” (29 percent) as major excuses to log in.

 These all sound like healthy reasons to use social media.
 Nothing to worry about, so… what are parents afraid of?